 Alfalfa has been taken for its medicinal properties for thousands of years.
 The roots were historically used to lower fever, cleanse the digestive system, and even for weight loss.
 Alfalfa roots and leaves were also popular in teas.

 Chinese medicine has made use of each part of the plant for over a thousand years.
 In Chinese, its name translates to, “father of all foods.”

-Due to its complex structure, scientists have not yet determined the exactly why alfalfa boasts so many health benefits.
-Researchers do know that it contains an impressive list of healthy vitamins, antioxidant compounds, and minerals like calcium
+Due to its complex structure, scientists have not yet determined exactly why alfalfa boasts so many health benefits.
+Researchers do know that it contains an impressive list of healthy vitamins, antioxidant compounds, and minerals like calcium.

 In an animal study from 2008, mice that were fed alfalfa showed lower cholesterol levels than those that were not.
 Smaller human studies have found similar results; in one study, after eight weeks, participants’ blood cholesterol levels decreased by 18 percent.